 The Z' axis shall be perpendicular to the CRF bottom surface.

-In fulfilling the requirements of this section, the Child Restraint System shall be installed in accordance with the user manual of the Child Restraint System.
+In fulfilling the requirements of this section, the Enhanced Child Restraint System shall be installed in accordance with the user manual of the Enhanced Child Restraint System.
 The storage position of the support-leg is excluded from these requirements.